scottrippey/next-current-route/README.md

-# react-nextjs-useCurrentRoute
+# `next-current-route`
-React Hook for strongly-typed access to the current route, and pushing strongly-typed changes
+React Hook for strongly-typed access to the current NextJS route, and for pushing strongly-typed changes

+# API